erafaelmanuel/mappyfy/README.md

   private Set<Pet> pets = new HashSet<>(); // map to -> List<PetDto> pets = new ArrayList<>();
 ```
 ## @NoRepeat
-The class will only map once into a transaction and to it's descendants.
+The mapper will ignore the recursive instances of a class
 ```js
   @NoRepeat
   public class Person { ...